 Questions regarding physical examinations, immunizations, or medications should be directed to the nurse at your child's school.

 Administration of medications is supported by the Administrative Regulations.
-You can obtain a copy of these regulations by calling the Instructional Office at (203) 255-8372.
+You can obtain a copy of these regulations by calling the Instructional Office at (203) 255-8372 or on-line.

 HEALTH SCREENINGS: